 B. Per Diem Charges

-The Facility is supported in part by a per diem charge back for all animals housed in the Facility..
+The Facility is supported in part by a per diem charge back for all animals housed in the Facility.
 The per diem charges recover some of the costs of sanitation, disposal, food, bedding, equipment, maintenance, and security.
 The cost of purchasing animals or special equipment is not paid by the Animal Facility and is up to the Investigator.
 Current per diem rates can be obtained from the Research Operations Manager.
 On certain circumstances, per diem rates may be adjusted on an individual basis to meet any specialized needs.
 For example, if an Investigator is supplying a special food, the Operations Manager may adjust the rate accordingly.
 Per diem charges will periodically be adjusted to reflect increased costs.
 Users of the Animal Facility will be notified before the changes take effect.

 Animal inventory is taken daily by the Animal Facility Staff and recorded on Monthly Census sheets located in each animal room.
 These sheets are used to calculate per diem totals on a per month, per room basis.
 The Animal Facility will send out monthly per diem statements to Investigators via Interdepartmental Invoices.
 The Investigator is responsible for submitting the invoice to the Accounting Department within 30 days of receipt to process payment.
 Warning notices will be sent by the Research Operations Manager if payment has not been processed within the 30 day period.
 After the initial warning is sent, the Investigator has an additional 30 days to process the payment.
 If the payment is not processed during that 30 day period, all research activity will be suspended and access to the Animal Facility will be denied.
 The Operations Manager will notify the Investigator, Vice Chancellor for Research and Economic Development, and the IACUC of this suspension.
 Per diem charges will continue to accrue during this period.
 After the suspension, the Investigator will have an additional 10 days to process the past due invoices.
 If payment is not received, the Operations Manager will work with the IACUC to terminate the protocol and euthanize or reallocate all animals involved in the study.